CT Scan Slice Types – Guide to CT Scanner Slices

 To get a better overview of CT scanner applications in relation to slices, see the table below:

-CT scan slice types in relation to application - LBN Medical
+CT scan slice types in relation to application - LBN Medical.
+CT Scan Slice Types Chart.

 You can also sign up for our brand new mail crash course on CTs.
 This will walk you through all the main factors to consider when purchasing a CT scanner.